federico-arias/federico-arias.github.io/content/posts/pandoc-workflow.md

 draft = false
 +++

-Traditionally, writing a research paper involves the use of a word-processor like Microsoft Word or LibreOffice.
-We use these software to comply with the formatting requirements posed by style guides like Chicago, APA or Harvard.
-These style guides have very specific demands regarding margins, font size, line height, citations and a myriad of other formatting options.
+Those of us that have grown accustomed to the pristine simplicity of writing and coding in environments like Vim, Emacs or even Notepad dread the times when we are forced to use word processors like Microsoft Word, LibreOffice or Pages.
+This often happens when we need to write a research paper or some document that requires special formatting.
+Whether it be [APA][wiki-apa], [MLA][wiki-mla], The Chicago Manual of Style, or any other style guide, all of them present very specific demands regarding margins, font size, line height, citations and a myriad of other formatting options.

-Wouldn't it be nice if we could forget about formating and just focus on the content?
-This is precisely the main objective of this post: to **show you how to comply with formatting guidelines using LaTex and Markdown**, without troubling with the hassle that comes with word-processors.
+Wouldn't it be nice if we could forget about formatting and just focus on the content?
+This is precisely the main objective of this post: to **show you how to comply with formatting guidelines using only Markdown**, without troubling with the hassle that comes with word processors.

+We are going to accomplish this in two steps:

+1. First, we are going to use [Latex][wiki-latex] to **create a template for one specific style guide** (We'll use APA for the purposes of this example).
+In this template file we'll abstract all the configuration options so we can focus on the content in a separate Markdown document.

+2. Second, we are going to **take our document in Markdown and transform it** using [pandoc][2].
+This document is going to be free from any formatting options.
+By performing this separation, we can take it and convert it to a document in another style guide, to a blog post, or even to a slideshow presentation.

+This is one of the main advantages of [separating content from formatting][1]: you get the flexibility of applying multiple formats to the same content (this very blog post was written using markdown and then converted to HTML by [Hugo, a static site generator][4]).

-Let's take the following paper as an example.
+Let's get to it then.
+We'll be using the following paper as an example.

 ```highlight markdown
 ---